gstearmit/event-sourcing-microservices-example/README.md

 #### Build and Deploy

 The current configuration is setup to build, push, and deploy the docker compose containers to my Docker Hub account.
 To fix this, you'll need to make a few changes.
-Simply put, do a replace-all in `./docker-compose.yml` and `./deployment/docker/docker-compose-build.yml` by replacing `kbastani` with your Docker Hub username.
+Simply put, do a replace-all in `./docker-compose.yml` and `./deployment/docker/docker-compose-build.yml` by replacing `gstearmit` with your Docker Hub username.

 ##### Using your DockerHub Account